-How to Enroll in a UCSC Extension Certificate Program
+How to enroll in a UCSC Silicon Valley certificate program

 - Research our approved programs.
 Most of our certificate programs can be completed in 9 to 12 months, but duration depends on your program selection, funding restrictions, and course availability.

-- Contact your nearest agency and follow their application process.
+- Contact your nearest agency and follow its application process.

-- A UCSC Extension Workforce representative will contact you to finalize your program schedule and review student responsibilities.
+- A UCSC Silicon Valley Workforce representative will contact you to finalize your program schedule and review student responsibilities.

-- Students are required to accept a recommended academic plan and program schedule prepared by UCSC Extension to complete the enrollment process.
-Students follow an approved program of study that culminates in completion of the certificate program that includes an academic plan of required courses followed by elective courses, and which adheres to WIOA funding restrictions and available scheduling.
+- Students are required to accept a recommended academic plan and program schedule prepared by UCSC Silicon Valley to complete the enrollment process.
+Students follow an approved program of study that culminates in completion of the certificate or specialization program that includes an academic plan of required courses followed by elective courses, and which adheres to WIOA funding restrictions and available scheduling.

-- Submit an enrollment form for each academic term through the Workforce Training Enrollment Form online.
+- Submit an online enrollment form for each academic term using the Workforce Training Enrollment Form.

 |Term||Start Date||Enrollment forms due date|